-Things are getting more normal.
-We continue to be cautious, evaluating options including speaker requirements and will have in person gatherings when it is safe to do so.
-Note that some meetings like the AAUW CA Annual Event and our Board meetings will remain via Zoom.
-The last Board meeting before the summer break is Tuesday, May 23, at 2:00 pm.
+Things are getting more normal with regular in person gatherings.
+We will continue to use Zoom tied to speaker requirements.
+Note our Board meetings on the fourth Tuesday of the month will remain via Zoom.
+The first Board meeting after the summer break is Tuesday, August 22, at 2:00 pm.
 All members are invited to attend.